sunyc7/cppmpi/README.md

 # cppmpi
-cpp code for parallel computing by mpi
+cpp codes for parallel computing by mpi